thailey01/mwi-benchmark/README.md

 Please complete the following .....

-### Personality Test
+## Personality Test

-### Communication Skills
+## Communication Skills

-### Code Test
+## Code Test

-Please review the mockup in the mockup folder to code out using the following languages
+Please review the design in the mockup folder to code out using the following languages, the Midwestern logo is in the img folder for your use.

 - HTML
 - CSS
 - PHP
 - Javascript

 Feel free to use any libraries / frameworks to pull this off.
-We would also like to see this flex via content breaks to a mobile device width responsivly.
+We would also like to see this flex on content breaks to a mobile device responsivly.

+Please also note that the contact form will need to pass validation on the submit button click.

 At the bottom of the mock up there is a Javascript puzzle.
 Please use the following data in your JS declared objects.

-#### Object 1
+#### Object 1d
 - Matt Johnson
 - Bart Paden
 - Ryan Doss